 Treatment can be frustrating as it commonly requires daily or weekly applications of topical ointments, often for many months, even years.
 Nevertheless, if followed correctly, they can be successful.

 Laser therapy is gaining popularity, and becoming the treatment of choice for many people with fungal nails.
 It is safe, effective, painless, and now more affordable and more available than ever.

 The team at Canberra Podiatry is delighted to announce laser therapy is now available at the clinic to provide our patients with the latest in clinically proven treatment.
-To find out more click here.